My Summer with Loudoun Schools

 The Edwin Washington Society has said they have more books planned, so I look forward to seeing what they publish next.
 In the meantime, add Dirt Don't Burn to your reading list!

 Dirt Don't Burn can be bought online in multiple places.
 It also is available at select bookstores around Loudoun County.
-I happened to find one at the Very Virginia Shop in Downtown Leesburg, and it turned to be an autographed copy!
+I happened to find one at the Very Virginia Shop in Downtown Leesburg, and it turned out to be an autographed copy!
 Just goes to show, it never hurts to shop local!

 Monday, August 19, 2024